Obmondo/kubeaid/README.md

 We currently have CI support for Gitlab and Github actions.

+TODO: Implement Robusta to automate handling of trivial tasks, like increasing size of a PVC (and running disk cleanup scripts first to try and avoid it), or scaling up instead.

 ## Regular application updates with security and bug fixes, ready to be issued to your cluster(s) at will

 We update this repository with updated versions of the applications, and improvements - which if you have a subscription with https://Obmondo.com you will get automaticly, or you can just git pull, to get.